-Mariah is the Jacqueline Bardsley Poet-in-Residence, Homerton College at The University of Cambridge.
+Mariah is the Jacqueline Bardsley Poet-in-Residence, Homerton College at The University of Cambridge and a Fellow in Creative Practice at University College London.
 She has degrees from Queen’s University Belfast, The University of Oxford and a PhD from The University of Manchester.

 Mariah is a Co-Creative Director of ‘Truth Tellers’ an interdisciplinary research project funded by King’s College London that brings artists and academics together to develop collaborative methodologies in the social sciences.
 She also co-edits bath magg, an online magazine of new poetry that is a space for excellent writing from established and emerging poets.